IBM/ibm-spectrum-scale-bridge-for-grafana/docs/explore_grafana_ocp.md

-# Explore Grafana WEB interface for CNSS project in a k8s/OCP environment
+# Explore Grafana WEB interface for CNSA project in a k8s/OCP environment